Alcoholic Beverage Licenses

 As of January 1, 2022, all businesses who wish to apply for a new retail alcoholic beverage license must register with the Georgia Department of Revenue and apply for City's alcohol license through that website.
 You will no longer be able to apply directly to the City of Newnan.
 This new centralized alcohol application site can be viewed at the Georgia Tax Center website.
 There is a non-refundable $100 application fee which must be paid after submission of the City's application through the Newnan Portal website.
 The $100 fee can also be paid via check directly to the City of Newnan.
 Please note that the application will not be processed by the City of Newnan until the fee has been paid.

 To obtain an alcoholic beverage license please go to the new Centralized Alcohol Application site.
 You may apply for an Occupational Tax Certificate at any time while the alcohol application is in process.
 No stand-alone bars or nightclubs are permitted within the City limits.
-The City's Alcoholic Beverage License Application (DOCX) form must be completed by the Owner, along with all required documentation and attachments as stated in the application, and then the entire packet must be uploaded to the Department of Revenue's website referenced on this page.
+The City's Alcoholic Beverage License Application (PDF) form must be completed by the Owner, along with all required documentation and attachments as stated in the application, and then the entire packet must be uploaded to the Department of Revenue's website referenced on this page.
 Please be sure that all forms requiring notarization are notarized before uploading the packet to the site.
 For more information pertaining to Alcoholic Beverage Licenses, please see the City of Newnan Code of Ordinances, Part II, Chapter 3.
 You may also email the City's Licensing Specialist for additional information.